 Here is a picture pretty far in the progression of the project.
-The floor is done, the cabinets all installed, (including the new pantry cabinet on the hall wall… more details about that in a future post) the farmhouse sink done, (farmhouse sink ordered online at Home Depot too) the counters done, the island done.
+The floor is done, the cabinets all installed, (including the new pantry cabinet on the hall wall… more details about that in a future post) the farmhouse sink done, (here is where you can purchase the farmhouse sink) the counters done, the island done.

 The wood walls, (yup, details in another post) are still going in and the front entry is still getting a lot of work done to it.
 But you can see the space now all opened up.

 A lot of details happened between the picture above and below this sentence!